KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-notification-modal.md

 ---
-title: Designing a Microsoft Teams meeting extension notification modal
+title: Designing a Microsoft Teams meeting notification modal
 author: heath-hamilton
-description: Guidance and best practices for designing meeting extensions in a Microsoft Teams app. ms.author: heath-hamilton ms.topic: conceptual
+description: Guidance and best practices for designing a meeting notification modal for Microsoft Teams. ms.author: heath-hamilton ms.topic: conceptual
 ---
-# Designing a meeting extension notification modal
+# Designing a meeting notification modal

 Meeting notification modals display on the Teams meeting stage for simple user interactions.
 They're a subtle way to quickly and efficiently capture input that doesn't interrupt the meeting.